-Protocols determined eligible for one of the categories specifically designated as exempt in the federal regulations (45 CFR 46.102) do not require continuing review and renewal.
+Protocols determined by the HRPP to be eligible for one or more of the six categories in the federal regulations (45 CFR 46.102) do not require continuing review and renewal.

-The same regulations and policies apply to protocols reviewed under full board procedures as those reviewed under expedited procedures with one exception.
-The submission of continuing review materials must be received no later than eight (8) days before to the regularly scheduled full board meeting prior to the expiration date of the protocol approval.
-Note that the HRRC board does not meet in the month of August.
-Therefore, any full board approved protocol whose expiration date falls between the July and September board meetings must be reviewed no later than the July meeting to avoid a lapse in approval.
+Note that the HRRC board does not meet in August.
+Any full board approved protocol whose expiration date falls between the July and September board meetings must be reviewed no later than the July meeting to avoid a lapse in approval, which constitutes non-compliance.

-If the protocol approval is granted and then expires without timely renewal, the approval lapses and the research activities are no longer approved to be conducted, including enrolling subjects, collecting study data, or conducting data analysis.
-Conducting unapproved research is a violation of GVSU policies and the Federalwide assurance GVSU holds with the US federal government.
+If the protocol approval expires without on time renewal, the HRRC approval lapses and the research activities are no longer approved to be conducted, including enrolling subjects, collecting study data, or conducting data analysis.
+Conducting unapproved research is non-compliance with GVSU policies and the Federalwide assurance .

 There is only one such exception.
 If the investigator immediately contacts the HRRC Chair and petitions the HRRC that a significant risk of harm to the enrolled subjects may occur if some research activities are required to cease, the HRRC may grant a temporary relief pending full protocol review.
 The investigator must submit written provisions to ensure the ongoing safety of enrolled subjects.
 Under no circumstances may new subjects be enrolled in the research protocol until approval is established.